 We can also note that what they eat can move fast, slow or not.
 They can be bright or dark.
 Colourful or dull.
 Fat or thin.
 Generally, though, their prey are long and thin.
 This is why most of our popular lures are elongated in shape rather than short and fat.
 This is different from those many lures designed for the US bass scene.

 FishMag has a separate in-depth guide on the best bass lures and how and when to use them.
 This page only deals with lure movement and positioning rather than lure choice.

 10) Know what the bass are feeding on

 It’s always worth thinking about what the bass are likely to be eating in the location you’re in at the time you’re there.
-Maybe you’re fishing early on in the season with a paddle tail but the bait fish aren’t in yet and the bass are all stuffing their face with crab on the seabed.
-In that case, maybe you should be fishing nearer to the bottom with more of a dead-sticking approach (casting out a straight lure for instance on a jig head and leaving it on the bottom, slowly and patiently twitching it back in, lifting it a few feet of the sea bed with each occasional twitch.
+Maybe you’re fishing early in the season with a paddle tail.
+If the bait fish aren’t in yet, and the bass are all stuffing their face with crab on the seabed, this might change how / where they’re feeding.
+It may be worth fishing nearer the bottom with more of a dead-sticking approach.
+You cast out a straight lure on a jig head and leave it on the bottom.
+Then, you slowly and patiently twitching it back in, lifting it a few feet off the sea bed with occasional twitches.

 9) Bass FOMO – why bass grab your lure at the last second

 Bass feeding behaviour is not consistent.
 They do enter different states, some which seem more restful, some more active.
 Crucially, some are impulsive, some are cautious.